uncomputable/simple-turing/README.md

 The computation is given as witness data and consists of a sequence of configurations.
 A configuration consists of the current state, tape and index (pointer).

-Feeel free to change the inputs of the given examples to experiment.
+Feel free to change the inputs of the given examples to experiment.

 ### Output

-If the computation is valid, then the Simplicity program does nothing.
+If the computation is valid, then the Simplicity program returns nothing (NOP).
 Otherwise, the program reaches a so-called pruned branch with one of the following error codes:

 - 00... → invalid state
 - 01... → invalid index